dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 - 2016-09-15-angular-2-ngmodules
 ---

-**TL;DR:** Many AngularJS 1.x developers are interested in Angular 2, but the major differences between versions appear daunting when we have so many Angular 1 apps already in production or maintenance.
+**TL;DR:** Many AngularJS 1.x developers are interested in Angular 2, but the major differences between versions 1 and 2 are daunting when we have so many Angular 1 apps already in production or maintenance.
 Learn how to migrate a real-world Angular 1 app to Angular 2: what's the same, what's similar, and what's completely different.
 After this tutorial, you should be prepared to tackle your own migrations as well as new Angular 2 projects.

 ---